Mayfield throws TD, OBJ sits as Browns beat ‘Skins 30-10

 INJURIES

-Redskins: Starting MLB Shaun Dion Hamilton (chest) was hurt in the first quarter and did not return. … LB Cassanova McKinzy was shaken up in the second quarter, but came back in for the next defensive series.
+Redskins: Starting MLB Shaun Dion Hamilton (chest) was hurt in the first quarter and did not return.

 Browns: OL Kyle Kalis left with a concussion in the second quarter.
 He’s been competing for the starting job at right guard.
 Cleveland has had a rash of head injuries, with four others sidelined by them. … Starting LB Joe Schobert missed the game for personal reasons.